-Artificial Intelligence (AI) methodologies have been widely adopted across both academia and the business community.
+Artificial Intelligence (AI) methodologies have been widely adopted across academia and the business community.
 The pursuit and deployment of AI is growing from trading companies to retail organizations.
-Today, AI modeling systems are used to predict stock and commodity prices, make credit decisions, and 'explain' outcomes.
-In subsequent chapters, the ARMDAT presentation makes substantial use of ANNs to understand risk in asset price forecasting better, devising optimal hedging strategies, and computing AI stock betas.
+Today, AI modeling systems predict stock and commodity prices, make credit decisions, and 'explain' outcomes.
+In subsequent chapters, the ARMDAT presentation makes substantial use of ANNs to understand risk in asset price forecasting better, devise optimal hedging strategies, and compute AI stock betas.
 In the study of derivatives, emergent technologies utilizing ANNs, machine learning, and other novel techniques are becoming the new standard prediction risk management and optimal equity portfolio management (Gu, Kelly, and Xiu, 2019; Kelly and Pedersen 2020).
-Here we mention how the widespread use of AI has also resulted in several new fields of study to explain these AI models.
+Here, we mention how the widespread use of AI has also resulted in several new fields of study that explain these AI models.